d-bl/GroundForge/docs/help/TesseLace-Index.md

 ===============

-The diagrams are collected from [TesseLace.com], resulting from Ph.D research on _Algorithmically designed lace tessellations_.
+The diagrams are collected from [TesseLace.com], resulting from Ph.D research on _Algorithmically designed lace tessellations_ by Veronika Irvine.
 The images link to patterns like the TesseLace [slide show].
 In turn these patterns link to the main [GroundForge] page where you can choose stitches for a color coded pair diagram and thread diagram.